davidebolo1993/cosigtdoc/docs/setup/setup.md

 ```

 ::: tip
-The configuration above enables running the cosigt pipeline using Docker containers through Singularity.
+The configuration above enables running COSIGT using Docker containers through Singularity.
 If you prefer a Conda-based solution, change your answers in steps 2/17 and 3/17 accordingly, or modify the resulting `config/slurm/config.yaml` file with `use-singularity: "False"` and `use-conda: "True"`.
 :::

 Profiles for other cluster management systems can be found online (such as [this one](https://github.com/Christian-Heyer/snakemake-lsf) for LSF), though we have not tested them with this workflow.

-### Organization of Pipeline Input
+### Input preparation

-We provide a [Python script](https://github.com/davidebolo1993/cosigt/blob/master/cosigt_smk/workflow/scripts/organize.py) to automate the organization of folders and files used by the pipeline (see the [→ Usage](/usage/usage.html) section for a detailed description and [→ Use Cases](/usecases/usecases.html) for examples).
-It is **strongly recommended** to use this script during setup, as our workflow depends on the specific file structure it generates.
-Deviations from this structure may cause the pipeline to malfunction.
+We provide a [Python script](https://github.com/davidebolo1993/cosigt/blob/master/cosigt_smk/workflow/scripts/organize.py) to automate the organization of folders and files used by COSIGT (see the [→ Usage](/usage/usage.html) section for a detailed description and [→ Use Cases](/usecases/usecases.html) for examples).
+It is **strongly recommended** to use this script during setup, as COSIGT depends on the specific file structure it generates.
+Deviations from this structure may cause COSIGT to malfunction.

-### Running Cosigt
+### Running COSIGT

-The [Python script](#organization-of-pipeline-input) generates a ready-to-use Bash script (`cosigt_smk.sh`) to run the cosigt pipeline through Singularity (or Conda).
-To run cosigt without using Singularity or Conda, ensure all necessary [tools](#tools) are available in your `$PATH` and execute `snakemake cosigt -j <cores>`.
+The [Python script](#input-preparation) generates a ready-to-use Bash script (`cosigt_smk.sh`) to run COSIGT through Singularity (or Conda).
+To run COSIGT without using Singularity or Conda, ensure all necessary [tools](#tools) are available in your `$PATH` and execute `snakemake cosigt -j <cores>`.

 ## Tools

-Below is a list of tools and their versions used across all branches of the pipeline (in alphabetical order).
-These versions correspond to the latest release of the pipeline.
+Below is a list of tools and their versions used across all branches of COSIGT (in alphabetical order).
 For guidance on manual installation of most tools, refer to the Dockerfiles in [this repository](https://github.com/davidebolo1993/cosigt_containers/tree/main).

 | Tool            | Version/Commit          |